dotnet/AspNetCore.Docs/aspnet/fundamentals/hosting.rst

 Setting up a Host
 -----------------

 You create a host using an instance of ``WebHostBuilder``.
-This is typically done in your app's entry point, which by default will be located in a *Program.cs* file.
+This is typically done in your app's entry point: ``public static void Main``, (which in the project templates is located in a *Program.cs* file).
 A typical *Program.cs*, shown below, demonstrates how to use a ``WebHostBuilder`` to build a host.

 .. literalinclude:: /../common/samples/WebApplication1/src/WebApplication1/Program.cs
   :emphasize-lines: 14-21